UPDATE: For Fall 2014, I will teach BIEN 310:

 course.
 Please email me at email@example.com if you have any questions.

-I am a tenured Associate
+I am an Associate

 Professor in the Department of

-addition, I am an adjunct faculty member in the Bioinformatics Program at Boston University, and an
+Bioengineering at McGill University.
+In addition, I am an adjunct faculty member in the Bioinformatics Program at Boston

 affiliated faculty member in the Center for Cancer Systems Biology (CCSB)

 at Dana-Farber Cancer Institute.